 Sometimes checklists don’t really look like checklists.
 They include ordered lists of steps, bulleted lists of items that can be handled out of order, fill-in-the-blank templates, and forms.
 What makes for a good maintenance checklist?

 - Fits on one page.
 (Too much detail = unlikely to be followed.)

 - Includes items mostly likely to be missed.

 - Has a way to acknowledge completed steps – checked off, highlighted, or filled in.

 - Has a way to note why any non-applicable step is not done.

 Selling services as a WordPress maintenance business is not for the faint-hearted.
-You’ll need to have all your ducks in a row to avoid spiraling into a frantic schedule.
-Remember this whenever someone starts talking about how website maintenance is a magical passive-income machine.
+You’ll need to have all your ducks in a row to avoid spiralling into a frantic schedule.

 Here are some tips to stay organized and protect your time.

 Use a calendaring/to-do list app.
 Use an app to seamlessly sync calendars and tasks between all your devices.
 Once a task is in the list, you’re liberated from remembering it, and it’s more likely to get done.
 The app you choose doesn’t matter!
 Just find one that works for you and use it.

 Identify your daily goals.
 Make it a habit to calmly list your three main goals for the day before you so much as open a browser.
 This sets the stage for the work ahead, enhances focus, and helps you keep on track in terms of managing time and effort throughout the day.